Breakfast Quinoa

-When I start my day with a healthy breakfast, I feel so much better.
-And this breakfast keeps me full longer — a double bonus.
+- When I start my day with a healthy breakfast, I feel so much better.
+And this breakfast quinoa keeps me full longer — a double bonus.

-Quinoa is one of my favorite superfoods.
+- This breakfast oatmeal uses quinoa which is one of my favorite superfoods.
 It’s packed with so many vitamins and nutrients — many I didn’t even know about!
 It has twice the amount of fiber as other grains and is packed with protein (one cup has 8 grams), iron, magnesium, and manganese.
 (Which, I had to look up haha.
-Apparently, manganese can aid in blood sugar regulation, has antioxidant properties, may helps improve bone health, and may aid in reducing inflammation — *jaw drops* “Um, can I get a large order of quinoa please!?”)
+Apparently, manganese can aid in blood sugar regulation, has antioxidant properties, may helps improve bone health, and may aid in reducing inflammation.)

 Ingredients

-- Coconut oil: Speaking of healthy, coconut oil has a ton of potential health benefits too.
+- Coconut Oil: Not only does the coconut oil make the quinoa nice and moist, but the touch of coconut flavor is amazing (but don’t worry, it’s not super overpowering at all).
+It also is super healthy!
 It is high in the healthy fatty acids our bodies need, may aid in healthy hair, skin and teeth, may help the body in burning fat and can help boost heart health.
-All that and it’s just breakfast time?

-- Brown sugar (or maple syrup to make it vegan).
+- Brown Sugar: You can swap out the brown sugar for maple syrup to make it vegan.

 - In a medium saucepan over medium heat add the quinoa and water.
 Bring to a boil.
 Reduce heat to a simmer, cover with a lid.
 Cook the quinoa for 15 minutes.